MobilePayDev/MobilePayDev.github.io/src/pages/index.md

   style={{paddingBottom : 30}}
 />

-Welcome to MobilePay Developer Portal.
+Welcome to the MobilePay Developer documentation.
 This is where all the fun begins.
 On this site you are able to find information about our products and available APIs.
 Start building your integration in minutes.
 Explore all the products below.

 <div>